rsdoiel/antenna/science_and_technology.md

 ---

-## Welcome to the Mission Support Directorate (MSD)
+## Welcome to the Mission Support Directorate

 date: 2025-04-08, from: NASA breaking news

-David Mitchell, the Associate Administrator for MSD.
-Have you ever wondered how NASA manages to achieve all the incredible missions it does, like probing the Sun and studying the history of our Universe?
+David Mitchell, Associate Administrator for Mission Support Directorate  Have you ever wondered how NASA manages to achieve all the incredible missions it does, like probing the Sun and studying the history of our Universe?
 We do it through teamwork, one of our core values.
-And an essential part of NASA’s team is what we call Mission [&#8230;]
+And an essential part of NASA’s team is what we call [&#8230;]

 <br>